JAGodo90/Machine-Learning-with-Julia/README.md

 # Machine-Learning-with-Julia
-ML model prediction using Julia language
+ML model built with iris dataset using Julia language.